NFL Free Agents 2023: Ranking Top 10 Wide Receivers

-Ranking top 10 free agent wide receivers in 2023 originally appeared on NBC Sports Chicago
+Ranking top 10 free agent wide receivers in 2023 originally appeared on NBC Sports Bayarea

 It's a less-than-ideal time to be looking for help at the wide receiver position, as the upcoming free agent class leaves plenty to be desired.